How To Plan The Order Of The Wedding Day

 I flippin' love planning - hence why I chose to do what I do I guess.
 Although I'm all about being a free spirit and going with the flow, having an Order of the Day is a must for a wedding (even be it a loose one), so people know what's happening and when.

 More importantly, you should have someone in charge of it so everything runs smoothly or things could get out of hand and precious party time will be lost (if you are in a venue that has a strict lights-out at midnight policy, every minute on the dancefloor counts, right!).

 Most commonly the Order of the Day is displayed on a signage board which is placed at the entrance welcoming your guests.
 You can DIY one easily from driftwood, or wooden pallets, it can be made of a card or perspex.
-You can use and write on a large vintage mirror or a clear glass vintage frame, or (my favourite) a painted wooden board in your chosen colour palette and in your wedding font.
+You can use and write on a large vintage mirror a clear glass vintage frame, or (my favourite) a painted wooden board in your chosen colour palette and your wedding font.

 If you aren’t crafty (or bothered), you can just get one made - there are loads of suppliers on Etsy (like the one pictured above).

 Better still, so it ties in with the rest of your stationery, you can ask your stationery designer to make a funky printed version for you.
 It can use an easel to display it from a copper stand.

 Here at Whole Lotta Love Weddings, we offer custom-designed wooden signage (like the one pictured above).
 They can come in all shapes and sizes, in your colour palette and font.